jeffhandley/strickland/packages/strickland/README.md

 ## Validation Messages

-Strickland does not produce any validation messages; your applications and validator libraries are responsible for handling messages.
+Strickland does not produce any validation messages itself; your applications and validator libraries are responsible for handling messages.
 This approach ensures you can build your application with the user experience you need, including localization of your own messages, without any possibility of a default message leaking through.